cquiocho/reading-notes/class-06.md

 `var roomsFree = hotel.checkAvailability();`

 > You can also access a property or method of an object with square brackets and parenthesis.
+  - Necessary to access keys with special characters.

 `var hotelName = hotel['name'];`
 `var roomsFree = hotel['checkAvailability']();`

+**Contextual "this." is the keyword used to identify a key within the object.**

 ![Alt Text](https://www.simplilearn.com/ice9/free_resources_article_thumb/X_Reasons_to_learn_Javascript.jpg)